- About Us

 Commercial and Regulatory

-Nicola has worked on a broad spectrum of commercial matters; drafting pleadings, skeleton arguments, Advices and Opinions as well as regularly appearing in court.
 She represented Grosse Investments as Junior Counsel in the St James Edinburgh Compulsory Purchase Order which resulted in a major Public Inquiry held in Edinburgh in 2015.
 This was one of the largest compulsory purchase order cases ever held in the UK and concerned the acquisition of land and interests for the purpose of redevelopment of the St James Retail Quarter in the heart of Edinburgh.
 It was a scheme encompassing an £850 million investment project.
 Her clients were the feuholders (freeholders) of the John Lewis department store.
 The case involved a multiplicity of legal and factual issues.
 These included a consideration of section 189 of the Town and Country Planning (Scotland) Act 1990 and in particular the meaning of land which is “required” for the development, the meaning of “best price” and “best terms” and a consideration of the statutory criteria which had to be taken into account in deciding whether to confirm the Order.
 It was the feuholder’s case that the Order had been made without proper authorisation by the Council, was ultra vires section 189, that best price and value had not been obtained from the Developer and that the Council had acted for an unauthorised purpose and had taken into account irrelevant considerations.

 Nicola has provided tax advice as to whether a university college was eligible for VAT zero rating in relation to major alterations to a Grade II listed residential building.
 She has also advised on whether a builder was acting as the principal in relation to the performance significant contractual works and consequently whether he should have been registered for VAT.

 She has been instructed as Junior Counsel by Powys County Council.
-Powys recently replaced the Office of Fair Trading and is now the Lead Enforcement Authority charged with exercising and discharging regulatory powers and duties throughout the UK in relation to estate agency work pursuant to the Estate Agents Act 1979.
+Powys replaced the Office of Fair Trading and is now the Lead Enforcement Authority charged with exercising and discharging regulatory powers and duties throughout the UK in relation to estate agency work pursuant to the Estate Agents Act 1979.
 Under the Act, Powys proposed to make a prohibition order against two estate agents who had been convicted in the largest ever case of insider dealing in the UK.
 The affected parties gave notice that they wished to make representations orally to the Enforcement Authority.
 Powys proposed that oral representations of the Claimants would be heard by the investigator and that the adjudicator would be given an audio recording and transcript of the oral exchange.
 The issues in the case centred on the right to a fair hearing and natural justice.

 Nicola is experienced in licensing matters including but not limited to alcohol and entertainment, gambling and taxis.
 She is regularly instructed by Local Authorities and private landlords in relation to breaches of HMO licences.
 She frequently appears on appeals to the Magistrates’ and Crown Courts and in the High Court by way of Judicial Review proceedings.

-Instructed as a Junior by the Government of France in judicial review proceedings challenging a decision of the Royal Borough of Kensington and Chelsea.
+She has been instructed as Junior Counsel by the Government of France in judicial review proceedings challenging a decision of the Royal Borough of Kensington and Chelsea.
 This was a high profile case which received extensive press coverage in respect of the validity of two Certificates of Lawfulness granted for a “mega-basement” owned by Jon Hunt (the former owner of Foxtons Estate Agents) at 10 Kensington Palace Gardens, London.
 The case not only raised issues relating to the principles of the commencement of development, the status of certificates granted in breach of conditions, the statutory powers to grant certificates, but more general issues as to the extent of legitimate expectation and consultation.
 The case is awaiting further determination by the Court of Appeal.

 Instructed to bring proceedings against the decision of a Local Authority to extend two Conservation Areas in central London.
 It was argued that decision was ultra vires section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990 and that it was procedurally unfair due to flaws in the consultation process.